 As the field of health care simulation matures, new questions about appropriate pedagogy are emerging which present challenges to research and practices.
 This has implications for how we investigate and deliver effective simulations, how we conceive effectiveness, and how we make decisions about investment in simulation infrastructure.
 In this article, we explore two linked challenges that speak to these wider concerns: student diversity and large cohorts.
 We frame these within contemporary simulation practices and offer recommendations for research and practice that will account for students' varying cultural expectations about learning and clinical practice in the Australian context.

-Hopwood, N 2015, 'Understanding partnership practice in primary health as pedagogic work: what can Vygotsky's theory of learning offer?', AUSTRALIAN JOURNAL OF PRIMARY HEALTH, vol. 21, no. 1, pp. 9-13.View/Download from: UTS OPUS or Publisher's site
+Hopwood, N 2015, 'Understanding partnership practice in primary health as pedagogic work: what can Vygotsky's theory of learning offer?', AUSTRALIAN JOURNAL OF PRIMARY HEALTH, vol. 21, no. 1, pp. 9-13.View/Download from: Publisher's site

 This paper situates the geography PhD within the broader context of doctoral education.
 It addresses questions relating to the PhD as preparation for future academic work.
 Theoretical and practical ideas are woven through a discussion of the work of the Centre for Excellence in Preparing for Academic Practice, at the University of Oxford, UK.
 The Centre initiated wide-ranging reforms and has had lasting impacts, with a philosophy of remaining sensitive to disciplinary context.
 The paper argues that cultural historical activity theory is a useful lens for understanding challenges in contemporary doctoral education, and responses to them.
 Key concepts are outlined, and a worked example provided, drawing from the Centre's work.
 Connections are made with relevant initiatives specific to geography. © 2014 Springer Science+Business Media Dordrecht.

-Rooney, DL, Hopwood, N, Boud, D & Kelly, M 2015, 'The Role of Simulation in Pedagogies of Higher Education for the Health Professions: Through a Practice-Based Lens', Vocations and Learning.View/Download from: UTS OPUS or Publisher's site
+Rooney, DL, Hopwood, N, Boud, D & Kelly, M 2015, 'The Role of Simulation in Pedagogies of Higher Education for the Health Professions: Through a Practice-Based Lens', Vocations and Learning.View/Download from: Publisher's site

 The preparation of future professionals for practice is a key focus of higher education institutions.
 Among a range of approaches is the use of simulation peda- gogies.
 While simulation is often justified as a direct bridge between higher education and professional practice, this paper questions this easy assumption.
 It develops a conceptually driven argument to cast new light on simulation and its unarticulated potential in professional formation.
 The argument unfolds in, and is illustrated via, three accounts of a simulation event in an Australian undergraduate nursing program.
 This begins with a familiar approach, moves to one that problematizes this through a focus on disruption, culminating in a third that draws on socio-material theorisations.
 Here, simulation is conceived as emergent, challenging stable notions of fidelity, common in simulation literature.
 New possibilities of simulation in the production of agile practitioners and learners in practice are surfaced.
 This paper extends and enriches thinking by providing distinctive new ways of understanding simulation and the relationship it affords between education and professional practice, and by illuminating the untapped potential of simulation for producing agile practitioners.